Ani24may/chat-app/README.md

 # chat-app
-small group chat application in java
+small group chat application in java.
+This is my first replository in Github